|a selection of tapas|

 I first went to Spain at the age of 18, on a sort of cut-price 18-30 holiday.
 I am afraid that the food didn't really get much of a look in as in those days it was all about the boys and the booze.
 I didn't get to experience tapas (I would definitely have remembered!) although did have sangria (surprisingly nice) and the traditional Spanish omelette.

-My experience of Spanish restaurants had left me slightly scarred, largely because one restaurant owner's elderly mother, a widow dressed in her black widow's weeds, came out of the kitchen to shout at me, while gesticulating with some urgency.
-After I had recovered what little dignity had after this somewhat voluble wind tunnel experience, her granddaughter cheerfully translated for me - My grandmother thinks you look a disgrace. that you shame your mother.
+My experience of Spanish restaurants had left me slightly scarred, largely because one restaurant owner's elderly mother, dressed in her black widow's weeds, came out of the kitchen to shout at me, while gesticulating with some urgency.
+After I had recovered what little dignity I had after this somewhat voluble wind-tunnel experience, her granddaughter cheerfully translated for me - My grandmother thinks you look a disgrace. that you shame your mother.
 I think you look great though.
 Do you come from London?
 I was so taken aback that I could just nod in agreement and after that decided to avoid restaurants in case my peroxide blonde crew cut offended the delicate sensibilities of any more old ladies!

 The following year my brother went to Spain on a Geography field trip in his first term at university.
 (Clearly I had been on the wrong course - in my first week at uni, we visited a ruined monastery in drizzly north Yorkshire.)
 When Justin returned he told me that in the evenings, the students would all adjourn to a local bar.
 It was brilliant, he said.
 Every time we ordered a round of beers, they kept bringing us food.
 What sort of food?
 Well sort of roast potatoes and ham and cheese.
 It was great.
 But then he looked a bit shamefaced.
 They wouldn't let us pay, he said, looking a bit hangdog.

 My brother felt guilty (rather sweet really) that because of some kind of language barrier or the cultural differences, that perhaps they were supposed to tip or maybe move on to another bar.
 He had a nagging feeling that perhaps they had broken the rules in some way.
-Fortunately not, it was just tapas in a small village bar and he cheered up when I explained that I thought that the food was there to encourage you to drink, although not to get drunk (as is the way with some many Brits abroad).
+Fortunately not, it was just tapas in a small village bar and he cheered up when I explained that I thought that the food was there to encourage you to drink, although not to get drunk (as is the way with some many Brits abroad, then as now).
 The only injustice of the whole thing was that my brother at that time had an orange Mohican haircut and nobody shouted at him.
 Grrr.

 But I have discovered that I had experienced a form of tapas as a small child - pan con tomate (Catalan bread and tomato).
 There are some in my family, who think that my father, Henry, invented "tomatoes on toast".
 He has been eating this for as long as I can remember and apparently, talking to relatives and old friends, he was the first person they had ever met who did this.
 On discovering olive oil, Henry's simple toast, sliced tomatoes and a grinding of black pepper was now anointed with a drizzle of oil.
 It is still his favourite snack.
 He gets through bucket loads of tomatoes every week and has probably helped Italian olive oil producers in no small way.